What is a Financial Aid Offer Letter?

-If a student is enrolled in any courses that do not count toward fulfilling the requirements of the student’s degree or certificate program, those courses cannot be used to determine enrollment status for federal financial aid.
-While students may take classes that are not required for their degree or certificate program, MCCC cannot award federal financial aid for those classes.
+If a student is enrolled in any courses that do not count toward fulfilling the requirements of the student’s degree or certificate program, those courses cannot be used to determine enrollment status for federal or state financial aid.
+While students may take classes that are not required for their degree or certificate program, MCCC cannot award federal or state financial aid for those classes.

 What programs are eligible for federal financial aid?

 All associate degree programs at MCCC are eligible for federal financial aid.
 Most certificate programs that meet a minimum of 15 weeks and are at least 16 credit hours in length are eligible for federal financial aid.
-Contact the Financial Aid Office (734-384-4135) if you have questions about whether a certificate program meets the minimum requirements to qualify for federal financial aid.
+Contact the Financial Aid Office for questions about whether a certificate program meets the minimum requirements to qualify for federal financial aid.

-The initial financial aid award letter for students is prepared based on anticipated full-time enrollment for the Fall and Winter semesters.
-If a student’s enrollment is less than full-time, the financial aid awards will be adjusted accordingly.
+The initial financial aid offer letter for students is prepared based on anticipated full-time enrollment for the Fall and Winter semesters.
+If a student’s enrollment is less than full-time, the financial aid offers will be adjusted accordingly.

 Pell Grant Adjustments (Fall and Winter)

 Each semester, MCCC sets a day after which Pell Grants will not be recalculated for enrollment status changes.
-For the Fall and Winter semesters, this date is the last day of the 100% tuition refund period.
-This means that Pell Grant payments will be based on the number of credit hours for which a student is enrolled as of the end of the 100% tuition refund period for the semester.
+This is known as the Census Date.
+For the Fall and Winter semesters, this date is the last day of the 100% tuition refund period for 15-week classes.
+This means that Pell Grant payments will be based on the number of credit hours for which a student is enrolled as of the end of the 100% tuition refund period of 15-week classes for the semester.

-- Dropping or Adding Classes Before and During the 100% Tuition Refund Period: If a student drops or adds any classes before or during the 100% tuition refund period, the Pell Grant will be recalculated and adjusted accordingly due to the change in the student’s enrollment.
+- Dropping or Adding Classes Before and During the 100% Tuition Refund Period of 15-Week Classes: If a student drops or adds any classes before or during the 100% tuition refund period of 15-week classes, the Pell Grant will be recalculated and adjusted accordingly due to the change in the student’s enrollment.

-- Dropping or Adding Classes After the 100% Tuition Refund Period: If a student drops or adds a class after the end of the 100% tuition refund period, the student’s Pell Grant will not be adjusted due to the change in the student’s enrollment.
+- Dropping or Adding Classes After the 100% Tuition Refund Period of 15-Week Classes: If a student drops or adds a class after the end of the 100% tuition refund period of 15-week classes, the student’s Pell Grant will not be adjusted due to the change in the student’s enrollment.
 The exception to this would be if a student drops all classes, in which case the Pell Grant must be recalculated based on the number of days the student attended for the semester.

-If a student drops below half-time enrollment at any point during the semester, the student becomes ineligible for any additional Stafford loan disbursements for that semester while at a less-than-half-time enrollment status.
-(Note: The student is eligible to keep any Stafford loan funds that had been disbursed earlier in the semester while the student was enrolled half-time.
-The exception to this would be if the student drops all classes, in which case the Stafford loan must be recalculated based on the number of days the student attended for the semester.)
+If a student drops below half-time enrollment at any point during the semester, the student becomes ineligible for any additional Direct Loan disbursements for that semester while at a less-than-half-time enrollment status.
+(Note: The student is eligible to keep any Direct Loan funds that had been disbursed earlier in the semester while the student was enrolled half-time.
+The exception to this would be if the student drops all classes, in which case the Direct Loan must be recalculated based on the number of days the student attended for the semester.)

-Students who receive financial aid should contact the Financial Aid Office prior to dropping or adding classes to confirm how an enrollment change will impact the financial aid package.
+Students who receive financial aid should contact the Financial Aid Office prior to dropping or adding classes to confirm how an enrollment change will impact their financial aid.